 Mexico City International Airport, officially called Benito Juarez International Airport, is situated six miles (10km) east of Mexico City, and is the busiest airport in the country.
 In fact, it is so busy that it can be a frustrating airport and visitors should anticipate long queues.
 There are direct flights to Mexico City from London and a number of European cities, and numerous cheap flights from all over the US.
 Get more information on Airports in Mexico City.

 -Perhaps jealous of the coastal resorts, Mexico City has several artificial beaches.

 -The National University of Mexico is the oldest university in North America.

 -Mexico City is one of the most populous cities in the world.

 Aztec dancer, El Zocalo ©

-The sprawling capital is a place to both love and hate, with everything you'd anticipate in a large city.
-It has world-class museums and galleries, a remarkable architectural legacy and elegant buildings, palaces and cathedrals, green open spaces and colonial suburbs, historical ruins, attractive squares, modern skyscrapers and great economic, cultural and political importance.
+The sprawling capital of Mexico is a place to both love and hate, with everything you'd anticipate in a large city.
+It has some world-class museums and galleries, a remarkable architectural legacy and elegant buildings, palaces and cathedrals, green open spaces and colonial suburbs, historical ruins, attractive squares, modern skyscrapers and great economic, cultural and political importance.
 It also has poverty, overcrowding and slums, incredible pollution, traffic congestion, crime, unemployment, and a constant cacophony of people and noise.
-It is exhilarating, frenetic and fascinating, an unabated reserve of vibrancy and life.
+It is exhilarating, frenetic and fascinating, overflowing with all that is good and bad about urban life.

-Despite its problems and somewhat bewildering energy Mexico City is a magnet for Mexicans and tourists alike: a modern, cosmopolitan and ever growing city that is attractive in so many ways.
-Despite its renown for the appalling, throat-rasping levels of pollution, Mexico City's skies often remain remarkably clear, and it does make for incredible sunsets.
+Despite its problems and somewhat bewildering energy Mexico City is a magnet for Mexicans and tourists alike: a modern, cosmopolitan and ever growing city that is attractive in many ways.
+Despite its renown for the appalling, throat-rasping levels of pollution, Mexico City's skies often remain remarkably clear, and the smog does make for incredible sunsets.

 Become our Mexico City Travel Expert